 VC firm tiers

-- Newer VCs.
+Newer VCs.
 Firms like Khosla, Founders Fund, 8VC, Initialized, OpenView, and so on.
 Typically these tend to be associated with one person’s brand--- Vinod Khosla for Khosla Ventures, Peter Thiel for Founder’s Fund, and so on.
+Lots of seed funds also fall in here.

 - Good local firms.
 Good is really a relative word here.
 You have to understand that being the best firm in Austin or Salt Lake City it’s sort of like being the best basketball player in the European leagues, the best soccer player in the MLS, or the best football player in the CFL.
 All the good basketball players go to the NBA, and all the good soccer players go to Europe.
 Because that’s where the real competition, and the money is.
 Sure, once in a while you get a Doug Flutie.
 But don’t count on it.